Rensselaer Polytechnic Institute

 Tânia Baltazar, Jonathan Merola, Carolina Catarino, et al.

 This combination of key elements enabled the cells to start communicating and more importantly begin forming a biologically relevant vascular structure within the span of a few weeks.
-Once blood vessels formed, nutrients and waste could be exchanged to keep the graft alive.
-The groups significant development highlights the vast potential of 3D bioprinting in precision medicine, where solutions can be tailored to specific situations.
+With blood vessels beginning to form, nutrients and waste can be exchanged keeping the graft alive.
+Furthermore, the groups significant development highlights the vast potential of 3D bioprinting in precision medicine, where solutions can be tailored to specific situations.